niell-ion/crossing-docs/docs/crossing_setup.md

 * Ensure the wheels are off the ground and the jack arms are extended within safe limits.

-* Check that any mounted components (such as armatures or signage) meet MUTCD height requirements or local clearance regulations.
+* Check that arm, lights, and crossbuck meet MUTCD height requirements relative to roadway.

 * The trailer must remain stationary and rigid when moderate force is applied to any corner.